The Punch Line: Reception

 In a 1982 Trouser Press review, Robert Payes describes the album as containing "[c]hoppy guitar syncopations and abstract, thought-provoking lyrics [that] front songs that combine snatches of Wiry art/punk/jazz."
 Payes concludes that the record is "worthy of your time."
 Robert Christgau was more mixed, calling the band "politniks who love punk, with a name that mocks hardcore's rightwing rep and their own aesthetic--these eighteen "songs" average under fifty seconds apiece.
 The lyrics don't rhyme or even scan, less poems than the jottings of young men given to cultural bullshit. [...] not Fredric Jameson, but better-informed than the skinheads they play for."
 He notes that "where last year's seven-inch Paranoid Time could pass for speed-rock, the funky dissonance here has no parallel in the genre or anywhere else: not Ornette Coleman, but better-informed than the Circle Jerks they play with."
+Milo Miles of The Boston Phoenix was equally put off by the album's format: "The EP’s 18 cuts average less than 60 seconds each, rudely biting off any grooves or hooks that threaten to settle in; and just to make sure, the Minutemen rotate rhythm leads and switch the center of attention with, uh, harmelodic equality."